K0lb3/KonoSuba--Fantastic-Days-asset-downloader/README.md

 ## Master

-The ``master`` folder contains all the master data of the game.
+The ``update_master.py`` script downloads the laster master failes from the game server and decrypts them.
-This data is requests from the game api in an encrypted format, the folder in this repo contains them decrypted.
-The decryption function won't be shared for the time being.

 ## TODO